ckaur5689/CapstoneProject_MLandAI/README.md

            min_weight_fraction_leaf": (0.0, 0.5)  # Float

-## RESULTS (To be completed in final write up)
+## RESULTS
-A summary of your results and what you can learn from your model

-You can include images of plots using the code below:
+A summary of results for each function is within the 8 notebooks at the end.

 ![Screenshot](image.png)

 ## (OPTIONAL: CONTACT DETAILS)
-If you are planning on making your github repo public you may wish to include some contact information such as a link to your twitter or an email address.
+Contact on LinkedIn for more information